 Read this before going to the hospital and print these tips to put in your birthing bag so that you can refer to them!

 1. Schedule an appointment with the hospital’s lactation consult right away.
 If not birthing at a hospital, call a postpartum doula who specializes in breastfeeding support!

 2. Nursing is a first for both you and the baby, so it is trial and error – don’t worry about doing something ‘wrong.’
 The MOST important thing is to relax and have patience if you get stressed or anxious, the baby will too, and this will make things more difficult.
 Just accept the fact that it may take time and it may be hard and you will be fine.

-3. Get nipple cream and start using it as soon as you are situated after giving birth.
+3. Get nipple cream (this is my favorite one) and start using it as soon as you are situated after giving birth.
 By using it before cracking, you are helping to prevent it.
 Oh, and make sure to bring nursing pads to the hospital in case you have leakage – this probably won’t start until you are back home though.